apache/horaedb-client-java/README.md

 [中文](./docs/README_CN.md)

 ## Introduction
 CeresDBxClient is a high-performance  Java client for CeresDB.
 CeresDB is a high-performance, distributed, schema-less, cloud native time-series database that can handle both time-series and analytics workloads.

 ## Features
 - With the well designed SPI, the network transport layer is extensible.
 And we provide the default implementation which uses the gRPC framework.
-- The client provides high-performance async streaming write API
+- The client provides high-performance async streaming write API.
 - The client also collects lots of performance metrics by default.
-These metrics can be configured to write to local file
+These metrics can be configured to write to local file.
 - We can take memory snapshots that contains the status of critical objects.
 The snapshots can also be configured to write to local file, which helps a lot when we diagnose complex problems.

 ## Data ingestion process